nathkrill/raudaia/Nelharim.md

 The [[Pevian Holy State]] is ruled by a religious oligarchy that revere the Nelharim.
 They have a strict ban against the worship of any other gods, and will regularly persecute and sometimes execute religious leaders who encourage the worship of so-called false gods.

+Most other religions believe the Nelharim are real, but don't regard them as objects of worship.
+The religion of the [[Kharparet]] have ancient stories of their champions waging war against great colossi, but they don't see them as threats any more.

 ## [[Eahethel]]

 The supreme deity of the Nelharim. [[Eahethel]] takes the form of an immense Yeti.
 His preferred dwelling is the [[Tugar Forest]].
 He brings the blessing of warmth from the cold climate, and is sometimes associated with fire.